CivicActions/accessibility/_guide/tools.md

 *   [Tota11y](https://khan.github.io/tota11y/) - [Tota11y on GitHub](https://github.com/Khan/tota11y) \
 From the people at Khan Academy, tota11y is typically used as a browser bookmarklet that helps visualize how your site performs with assistive technologies.
 *   [ANDI by SSA.gov](https://www.ssa.gov/accessibility/andi/) - [ANDI on GitHub](https://github.com/SSAgov/ANDI) \
-ANDI (Accessible Name & Description Inspector) is a free accessibility testing tool that provides automated detection of accessibility issues, reveals what a screen reader should say for interactive elements, gives practical suggestions to improve accessibility, and checks 508 compliance.
+A free accessibility testing tool that offers detection of problems and shows what a screen reader should say for interactive elements.
+It also gives realistic recommendations to improve accessibility, and checks 508 compliance.
 *   [Touch Bookmarklet](https://louisremi.github.io/touch-devtool/) - [Touch on GitHub](https://github.com/louisremi/touch-devtool) \
 Simulate touch events (swipe, rotate, pinch) with a mouse.
 *   [Outline ⭐️ Bookmarklet](https://codepen.io/svinkle/pen/grYjPa) on Codepen (MIT Licence) \